-If you have taken an overdose, feel you are at risk of severe harm or of harming someone else, please dial 999 and ask for an ambulance.
+If you have taken an overdose, think you are at risk of severe harm or of harming someone else, please dial 999 and ask for an ambulance.
 Don’t delay as minutes can matter.
 Call now!

-Shout is the UK’s first 24/7 text service, free on all major mobile networks, for anyone a mental health crisis anytime, anywhere.
+Shout is the UK’s first 24/7 text service, free on all major mobile networks, for anyone in a mental health crisis anytime, anywhere.
 It’s a place to go if you’re struggling to cope and you need immediate help.
 You can contact them by texting SHOUT (or YP if you are under 19) to 85258.

 If you need help during a crisis